magellannh/Esp8266Starter/README.md

 # Esp8266Starter
-A  relatively self-contained starter system for use in Esp8266 based projects (does use several Esp8266 libraries).
+A  relatively self-contained starter system for use in Esp8266 based projects.

 The idea is to use this project as a base when you start your project.
-This base system handles the web control panel, settings, and event logging so you can focus on coding up support for the specifics of your project.
+This base system offers a web control panel, settings edit/save, and event logging to let you focus on coding the specifics of your project.

 This system includes the following base capabilities
- - WiFi support, including using WiFiManager to save credentials
+ - WiFi support (through Esp8266WiFi, including using WiFiManager to save credentials
  - A simple LittleFS based preferences system with web edit/save of configuration file (for non-wifi settings)
  - A fully functioning system control website with
     1) a system status view